deanpcmad/omniauth-discord/README.md

 end
 ```

-## Specifying additional permissions
+## Additional Permissions

-You can also request additional permissions from the user.
-See the
+You can request additional permissions from the user by setting the permissions option.
+For example, to request permission to the MANAGE_CHANNELS and MANAGE_ROLES permissions, you would set permissions to 0x00000010 + 0x10000000.
-[permission help page](https://discordapp.com/developers/docs/topics/permissions#bitwise-permission-flags) for a list of all available options.

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do